Coat of arms of Australia: 1912 Arms

+Proposed 1954 redesign

+Darryl Lindsay in 1954 suggested that the arms were "artistically bad", prompting the Menzies government to engage several artists (including Alistair Morrison, Alfred Cook, Cedric Emanuel and Eileen Mayo) to consider a redesign of the arms.
+While not wishing to change the major elements, the government "was anxious" to add a crown and remove the golden wattle (for ease of reproduction).
+Bill Taylor MP also suggested that the arms be reissued as a version of the royal arms, like the Canadian royal arms of 1921, to accord with Australia's greater independence following the Statute of Westminster 1931.
+In 1955 a committee recommended a design by Mayo be adopted, which included a crown and an Aboriginal shield, but ultimately no changes were made.

 Use

 The Commonwealth Coat of Arms is the formal symbol of the Commonwealth of Australia that signifies Commonwealth authority and ownership.
 The Arms are used by Australian Government departments and agencies, statutory and non-statutory authorities, the Parliament and Commonwealth courts and tribunals.
 Senators and Federal Members of the Australian Parliament may also use the Arms in the course of their duties as Parliamentarians.
 The coat of arms should never be used where it could wrongly imply a formal guarantee, sponsorship or endorsement by the Commonwealth.
 Use of the arms by private citizens or organisations is rarely permitted; however, there are provisions for use by sporting bodies and in educational publications.
-Use of the coat of arms without permission may be in breach of Sections 53 (c) (d) and (e) of the Trade Practices Act 1974, Section 145.1 of the Criminal Code Act 1995 or Section 39(2) of the Trade Marks Act 1995.
+For instance, the arms appear on the uniforms of the Australian Olympic Team and the Matildas.
+Use of the coat of arms without permission may breach the Competition and Consumer Act 2010, section 145.1 of the Criminal Code Act 1995 or section 39(2) of the Trade Marks Act 1995.
 The import of goods bearing the arms is also illegal according to the Customs (Prohibited Imports) Regulations.

 There is a full colour version and nine heraldically correct official versions exist for single-colour reproduction.

-The coat of arms is the basis of the King's Personal Australian Flag, and since 1973 a slightly modified version has formed the basis of the Great Seal of Australia.
+The coat of arms is the basis of Charles III's Personal Australian Flag, and since 1973 a slightly modified version has formed the basis of the Great Seal of Australia.

 The coat of arms has appeared on Australian coinage since the coins for the Australian pound were minted in the early 20th century.
 Until 1936, the 1908 coat of arms featured on the reverse of all silver coins in regular circulation(3d, 6d, 1'/, 2'/).
 After 1936, the current coat of arms was featured on the reverse of the Florin (2'/), while the 1908 arms remained on the sixpence (6d).
 Since decimalisation in 1966, the current coat of arms has featured on the reverse of both variants of the 50-cent coin.

 The coat of arms is used as badge of rank for Warrant Officers Class 1 (Army) and Warrant Officer (Navy and Air Force).
 A more stylised version is used as a badge of rank for Warrant Officer of the Navy, Regimental Sergeant Major of the Army and Warrant Officer of the Air Force.